kpalang/mirth-plugin-guide/Readme.md

 ```

 Don't worry about the missing MainSettingsPanel class, we will create it right away.</br>
-Now MigLayout is the part where our code get some mass into it.
+Now MigLayout is the part where our code gets some mass into it.
 I'm not too familiar with building layouts in Java, but the following should suffice.

 ```java
 package com.kaurpalang.mirthpluginsample.client.panel;